 - Sentenced prisoners with up to three years to serve or on remand (women only) or,

-- Offenders completing a post-custodial license/supervision period or serving a community order
+- Individuals completing a post-custodial license/supervision period or serving a community order

 The project is suitable for those requiring intensive support and/or facing multiple barriers in following areas: